Takoma Junction History and Timeline

 May 25, 2016 — Project update posted to the City Blog.

-April 27, 2016 — Council discussion of Takoma Junction Redevelopment Process Committee and Appointment Process.
+April 27, 2016 — Council held a work session discussion of Takoma Junction Redevelopment Process Committee and Appointment Process.
 Council Agenda and Video.

 March 23, 2016 — Council heard public comments about the Junction redevelopment project.
 Written comments were submitted to Council the week prior to the meeting.
 Council passed a second reading ordinance authorizing an amended agreement with Bregman, Berbert, Schwartz and Gilday for legal services for the Junction Development.